jonnonz1/nz-statute-book/acts/public/2020/racing-industry-act-2020.md

 (2) The racing code must prepare and maintain a property investment strategy that states how the code proposes to manage those assets or surplus venues, including (without limitation) the code’s priorities regarding the refurbishment of retained venues owned by racing clubs registered with the code.
 (3) The racing code must publish a copy of the strategy on an Internet site maintained by or on behalf of the code.

-### Subpart 3 — Dissolution of racing clubs no longer racing
+### Subpart 3 — Removal from register or dissolution of racing clubs no longer racing

 ### 34 Racing code may determine that racing club is no longer racing
 (1) Subject to subsection (4), a racing code may make a determination that a racing club registered or previously registered with the code is no longer racing for the purposes of this Act if—